TakutoYoshikai/adhd-timer/README.md

 # adhd-timer
 This is a timer library for ADHD people.
-Specific processes are killed when the timer sounds.
+Specific processes are killed when the timer notices.

 ### Usage
 **install**